silvanadrian/silvanadrian.github.io/about.md

 <span itemprop="addressLocality">Pfäffikon ZH</span>
 </span>.
 My current job I'm working on while studying is as a <span itemprop="jobtitle">Frontend Developer</span>, as which I develop different kinds of Websites or maintain them.<br>

 I try to write mostly about technology, programming, productivity or a project.
-If you are interested in hearing more from me, subscribe to the <a itemprop="url" href="https://silvanadrian.ch/feed.xml">RSS feed</a> or follow me on twitter <a itemprop="url" href="https://twitter.com/silvnsan">@silvnsan</a>.
+If you are interested in hearing more from me, subscribe to the <a itemprop="url" href="https://silvanadrian.ch/feed.xml">RSS feed</a> or follow me on twitter <a itemprop="sameAs" href="https://twitter.com/silvnsan">@silvnsan</a>.
 <br>
-Or if you are interested in what I'm programming in my free time have a look around on my Github Account <a itemprop="url" href="https://github.com/silvanadrian">silvanadrian</a>.
+Or if you are interested in what I'm programming in my free time have a look around on my Github Account <a itemprop="sameAs" href="https://github.com/silvanadrian">silvanadrian</a>.

 <h2>Curriculum Vitae</h2>